Momotaro: Sacred Sailors: Background

 The Naval Ministry previously showed Seo Fantasia (1940), the Disney film.
 Inspired by this, Seo tried to give dreams to children, as well as to instill the hope for peace, just as he did in the film's predecessor, Momotaro's Sea Eagles.
 At that time, unlike German animation and American animation, Japanese animation was not fully promoted as a tool for propaganda by the Japanese government.
 Animation was not considered as effective as other media by Japanese government officials.
-As we can see in the first scene of the film, "For Children (小国民に捧ぐ Shôkokumin ni tsugu)", the film was designed for children.
+As we can see in the first scene of the film, "For Little Citizens (小国民に捧ぐ Shôkokumin ni tsugu)", the film was designed for children.

-For a long time, the film was presumed to have been confiscated and burnt by the American occupation.
+For a long time, the film was presumed to have been confiscated and burned by the American occupation.
 However, a negative copy of the film was found in Shochiku's Ofuna warehouse in 1983 and was re-released in 1984.
 A reproduced film was later screened and the VHS package is now available in Japan.